Installing

 export GMT_LIBRARY_PATH=$HOME/miniforge3/envs/pygmt/lib

-For Windows, add the GMT_LIBRARY_PATH environment variable following these instructions and set its value to a path like:
+For Windows, add the environment variable GMT_LIBRARY_PATH following these instructions and set its value to a path like:

 C:\Users\USERNAME\Miniforge3\envs\pygmt\Library\bin\